hmchen47/DataScience/ML/MLNN-Hinton/07-RNN.md

     + RNNs w/ LSTM are currently the best systems for reading cursive writing
     + used a sequence of small images as input rather than pen coordinates

-+ A demonstration of online handwriting recognition by an RNN w/ Long Term Memory (from Alex Graves)
++ A [demonstration](https://youtu.be/mLxsbWAYIpw) of online handwriting recognition by an RNN w/ Long Term Memory (from Alex Graves)
-  + Several different things of the movie
   + Row 1:
     + the characters are recognized
     + never revise its output so different decisions are more delayed